Archaeoraptor: Publication

+Exposure

-After the November National Geographic came out, Storrs L. Olson, curator of birds in the National Museum of Natural History of the Smithsonian Institution published an open letter on 1 November 1999, pointing out that "the specimen in question is known to have been illegally exported" and protesting the "prevailing dogma that birds evolved from dinosaurs."
-Olson complained that Sloan, a journalist, had usurped the process of scientific nomenclature by publishing a name first in the popular press: "This is the worst nightmare of many zoologists—that their chance to name a new organism will be inadvertently scooped by some witless journalist."
+Seeing the November National Geographic, Storrs L. Olson, curator of birds in the National Museum of Natural History published an open letter on November 1, 1999, pointing out that "the specimen in question is known to have been illegally exported" and protesting the "prevailing dogma that birds evolved from dinosaurs."
+Olson complained that Sloan, a journalist, had usurped the process of scientific nomenclature by publishing a name first in the popular press.

-In October 1999, after having been informed by Currie of the problems and seeing the specimen for the first time, Xu noticed that the tail of "Archaeoraptor" strongly resembled an unnamed maniraptoran dinosaur that he was studying—later to be named Microraptor zhaoianus.
-He returned to China and traveled to Liaoning Province where he inspected the fossil site and contacted several fossil dealers.
-He eventually found a fairly complete fossil of a tiny dromaeosaur, and the tail of this new fossil corresponded so exactly to the tail on the "Archaeoraptor" fossil that it had to be the counterslab— it even had two matching yellow oxide stains.
-On December 20, 1999, Xu Xing sent e-mails to the authors and Sloan, announcing that the fossil was a fake.
+In October 1999, after being informed by Currie of the problems and seeing the specimen for the first time, Xu noticed that the tail of "Archaeoraptor" strongly resembled an unnamed maniraptoran dinosaur that he was studying—later named Microraptor zhaoianus.
+He traveled to Liaoning Province and contacted fossil dealers.
+He found a good fossil of a tiny dromaeosaur, whose tail corresponded so exactly to the tail on the "Archaeoraptor" that it had to be the counterslab—it even had two matching yellow oxide stains.
+On December 20, 1999, Xu Xing informed the authors and Sloan by e-mail that the fossil was a fake.

-On February 3, 2000, The National Geographic News issued a press release stating that the "Archaeoraptor" fossil might be a composite and that an internal investigation had begun.
-In the March issue of National Geographic Xu's letter ran in the Forum section of the magazine, and Bill Allen had Xu change the word "fake" to "composite".
+On February 3, 2000, The National Geographic News stated in a press release that the "Archaeoraptor" fossil might be a composite and that an internal investigation had begun.
+In the March issue of National Geographic, Xu's letter ran in the Forum section of the magazine, and Bill Allen had Xu change the word "fake" to "composite".
 On April 4, 2000, Stephen Czerkas told a group of paleontologists in Washington that he and Sylvia had made "an idiot, bone-stupid mistake".
 Currie, Allen, and Sloan all expressed regret.
-Rowe felt vindicated, claiming the affair as evidence that his scans were correct.
-Rowe published a Brief Communication in Nature in 2001 describing his findings.
-He concluded that, apart from the top part, several specimens had been used to complete the fossil: a first for the left femur, a second for the tibiae, a third for both feet, and at least one more for the tail, which alone consisted of five separate parts.
+Rowe claimed the affair as evidence that his scans were correct, and published a Brief Communication in Nature in 2001 describing his findings.
 In June 2000 the fossil was returned to China.
 In the October 2000 issue, National Geographic published the results of their investigation.
+In December 2000, Science reported "Archaeoraptors demise".